-Recent Field Trips have included the Lonaconing Silk Mill, the Mormon Temple Christmas Lights, the Rockville Antique and Classic Car Show, horseracing at Laurel Park, covered bridges in Frederick County and Great Falls.
+Recent Field Trips have included the Lonaconing Silk Mill, the Mormon Temple Christmas Lights, the Rockville Antique and Classic Car Show, horseracing at Laurel Park, Cunningham Falls, and the Rawlings Conservatory.

 Pepe Izursa is the Field Trip Coordinator, but individual Club members organize and lead each trip.
 We are always looking for volunteers to lead Trips and ideas for fun places to photograph.